 16. What should be noted when listening to crackles?

-The location of sound, duration, pitch, and when the sound occurs (inspiration or expiration).
+The location of the sound, duration, pitch, and when the sound occurs (inspiration or expiration).

-17. What is the mechanical main cause of crackles?
+17. What is the mechanical cause of crackles?

-The small airways open during inspiration and they collapse during expiration; or, air bubbles going through secretions or incompletely closed airways during expiration.
+The small airways opening during inspiration and collapsing during expiration.
+They can also occur when air bubbles go through secretions or incompletely closed airways during expiration.

 18. What does a wheeze sound like?

-Continuous, high pitched, hissing sound; they tend to be longer than crackles and they occur on expiration.
+It is a continuous, high pitched, hissing sound.
+Wheezes tend to be longer than crackles and they occur on expiration.